In the first weeks of SENSE, we have been listening for the signposts: the people and practices that steady us when the horizon blurs.

 You can contribute to our growing Resource Bank of tools, rituals, and stories in three ways:

-- Audio: Record a 5-minute reflection via Signal or our submission link.
+1. Audio: Record a short reflection via Signal or our submission link.

 A Question to Carry

-What did someone do for you in the past that you are now doing for others?
+What did someone do for you in the past that you now find yourself doing for others?

-We are building a library of these anchors so that when one of us feels lost, we can look at the map and see the directions others have found.
+We are building a small library of these anchors so that when one of us feels lost, we can look up and remember that others have already left directions behind.

 #init4eachother #SignpostSessions #Sense